tiagodsp/uetools/README.md

 ## Requirements

 * `clangd` - For code improved completion experience (only Unreal Engine 5).
-* `MacOS` - Currently I developed the extension in a Mac OS only, but as soon I get a Windows and Linux machine I will port it to Windows and Linux developing environment.
+* `MacOS` or `Windows` - Currently I developed the extension in a MacOS and Windows only, but as soon I get a Linux machine I will port it to its developing environment.

 ## Extension Settings
 This extension contributes the following settings: